containers/podman-desktop/website/docs/proxy/index.md

 1. To download the Podman Desktop archive, from a host that has access to external resources, go to [the Linux Downloads page](https://podman-desktop.io/downloads/linux), and click the **AMD64 binary (tar.gz)** link.

-1. Copy the downloaded file to the Linux host in a restricted environment.

-1. Extract the archive content.
+1. Copy the downloaded file to the Linux host in a restricted environment, and extract the archive content.

 1. In the extracted directory, open the `podman-desktop` executable file.